Review: Nikon Nikkor Z 28mm f/2.8

 When it comes to lateral chromatic aberrations (LaCA) Adobe has done something interesting.
 They have embedded the chromatic aberrations profiles for Z lenses without showing them in the list of lens profiles.
 So, it corrects the LaCA for you without you knowing about it.
 To demonstrate the LaCA, I have made 100% crops of an image corner from a photo I took, processed in Lightroom without me doing anything, that is shown under the first tab in the following.
 The second tab shows the same crop converted in RawTherapee without me doing anything.
 The third tab shows the same crop but with chromatic aberration automatically corrected in RawTherapee.

-It means that if you use Adboe Lightroom for you RAW conversions you are good to go, otherwise you have to fix it if you want to get rid of the purple fringing on the edges of frame with high contrast images.
+It means that if you use Adboe Lightroom for your RAW conversions you are good to go, otherwise you have to fix it if you want to get rid of the purple fringing on the edges of frame in high contrast images.

 Flare Resistance